Amazon Warehouse Salaries: A Comprehensive Guide to Pay, Benefits, and Career Growth

 Trends and Challenges

-1. Wage Increases Amid Labor Shortages
+1. Wage Hikes during Labor Deficits

-In 2023, Amazon raised average starting pay to $19/hour (up from $18/hour in 2022) to attract workers.
-Competitors like Walmart and Target now offer $15–$17/hour for similar roles.
+In 2023, Amazon bumped base pay to $19/hour (an increase from $18/hour in 2022) in an effort to recruit employees.
+Rivals Walmart and Target currently pay $15–$17 for equivalent positions.

 2. Unionization Efforts